-Like other attractions operated by the organization, Singapore Zoo dedicates itself to offering visitors an expansive collection of exhibits, daily educational shows, and opportunities to interact with friendly animals.
+Like other attractions operated by the organization, Singapore Zoo offers visitors a wide range of exhibits, daily educational shows, and opportunities to get close to friendly animals.

-Enjoy a romantic walk around Singapore Zoo and take advantage of all the photo opportunities with wild animals.
+Enjoy a romantic walk around Singapore Zoo and take as many photos as you can with wild animals.

 Why should you visit the Singapore Zoo?

-- See an extremely rare species – Singapore Zoo takes pride in successfully breeding and housing several endangered species.
+- See an extremely rare species – Singapore Zoo takes pride in their breeding programs and house several endangered species.
 These species include the White Rhinoceros, Gray Langur, and even the legendary White Tiger.

-- Dine with Orangutans – You won’t want to miss Jungle Breakfast, one of the Zoo’s most popular activities.
-Sit down to a freshly prepared breakfast while the zoo’s charming residents come to greet you.
+- Dine with Orangutans – You won’t want to miss Jungle Breakfast, one of the Zoo’s most popular sessions.
+Sit down to a freshly prepared breakfast while the zoo’s local animals greet you.
 If you are feeling brave, the keeper will even let you get up close with the animals for a picture.

-- Enjoy the exhibits guilt-free – Singapore Zoo works to keep their habitats as naturalistic as possible.
-Many animals are allowed free range within large enclosures, giving the sense that they never left the wild.
+- Enjoy the exhibits guilt-free – Singapore Zoo works to keep their animal’s homes as natural as possible.
+Many animals are allowed free range within their areas.
 You are free to observe the animals without being weighed down by the thought of inhumane enclosures.

 18. River Safari